Frequently Asked Questions

 What should I do if my camper needs to take a medication?

-If your child requires medication during the time they are in our care, please notify the Environmental Education Manager, Jenn Bilger, prior to the first day of camp.
+If your child requires medication during the time they are in our care, please notify the Camp Director, Jenn Bilger, prior to the first day of camp.
 Our staff is not authorized to handle any medications.
 If needed, a staff member can verbally assist your child with taking his or her medication.
 Please make sure all medication is labeled with your child’s name.

 -